 If you are a current Loyola faculty, staff, or active student in coursework, you may borrow equipment through our self-service equipment loan program.
 A member of the Digital Media Services (DMS) staff will be glad to provide guidance and training with the kits offered.

 Loyola has made a commitment to investing in learning spaces equipped with presentation technology.
 As a result, an inventory of portable equipment is very limited.
-A complete list of electronic spaces can be found by visiting the Instructional Technology & Research Services (ITRS) website at www.luc.edu/itrs.
+Visit ITRS' complete list of electronic spaces.

-Alternatively, if you are a Loyola faculty, staff or enrolled and active student, Digital Media Services (DMS) offers a variety of self-service equipment you may borrow for use at your event.
+Alternatively, if you are a Loyola faculty, staff or enrolled and active student, DMS offers a variety of self-service equipment you may borrow for use at your event.
 For a complete list of equipment available for loan, please visit Digital Media Services' website at www.luc.edu/digitalmedia.
-If you have any questions and would like to speak with a member of the DMS team, call 773.508.8029 or e-mail email@example.com.
+If you have any questions and would like to speak with a member of the DMS team, call 773.508.8029 or e-mail firstname.lastname@example.org.

 Reserving Your Space Through Campus Reservations

-Please note—Academic Technology Services does not reserve rooms.
+Please note, Information Technology Services does not reserve rooms.
 To secure space for your event, contact Campus Reservations at 773.508.8067 or through their website at http://www.luc.edu/campus_reservations/.
 Be sure to describe your technology needs when making a reservation.

-Contacting the Help Desk to Request Technology Assistance
+Contacting the ITS Service Desk to Request Technology Assistance

 - To acquire secure login ID's for guest Internet access (including your presenter)

-- To arrange for assistance with using built-in equipment located in the electronic spaces or to request equipment from Instructional Technology & Research Services (ITRS)
+- To arrange for assistance with using built-in equipment located in the electronic spaces or to request equipment from ITRS

 - To request special access to systems, websites, or applications